-Engaging all the senses, students examine a variety of wild flowers and other plants useful as food and medicines.
+Engaging all the senses, students examine a variety of wildflowers and other plants useful as food and medicines.
 Students also learn about plants that are better left alone.
+Students learn to follow the Indigenous rules of the Honorable Harvest.
 Safety and respect are emphasized.
+This class must be taught by a camp instructor.